GangYang2012/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 ---
 layout: post
-title: Developing WPF Application Using MVVM Design Pattern
+title: Developing WPF application using MVVM design pattern
-description: An implementation example of MVVM design pattern in WPF application
+description: Basic tutorial on how you can start developing WPF application using Model-View-ViewModel design pattern.
 keywords: wpf application, mvvm design pattern, password hashing tool
 ---

 ![Password Hashing Tool](http://i.imgur.com/EQgW18i.png)

-In this post, I'll try my best to explain about an implementation of MVVM design pattern in a WPF application development.
-This tutorial is based on my sample WPF MVVM application project known as **Password Hashing Tool**.
+The screenshot above is a simple WPF application called **Password Hashing Tool**, created as an example app for this basic tutorial that implemented MVVM design pattern.
 The full source code for the project can be downloaded [here](https://github.com/heiswayi/SimpleOneWayHashing).
-Let's begin!

-**tl;dr**

-### Let's start with an introduction to WPF

-Talking about software and programming, in the year 2006, I started to learn and developed my first Windows-based application.
-At that time, I used **VB6** - the most used programming language on the planet and then Microsoft killed it.
-My interest to programming continued as I learned a new high-level programming language in the year 2009 for developing Windows-based applications which is called **C#**.
-During that time, most of my applications had been built with C# using **WinForms** - a graphical (GUI) class library to write rich client applications.

-However, as the technology started aging faster, the software requirements started to require more special features.
-At this time, WinForms wasn't able to catch up with the requirements due to its limitations in term of features and performance, unless it was just enough for simple, small and basic applications.
-So, in the last two years, I started using **Windows Presentation Foundation (WPF)** - a graphical subsystem for rendering UI in Windows-based applications by Microsoft for software development.
+### What is WPF?

-Then I started to love WPF because it is now the current platform for developing Windows desktop applications.
-It's modern, advanced, hardware-accelerated framework for developing applications that maintain separation of concerns.
-It supports advanced rendering of 2D vector and 3D graphics, providing an immense range of capabilities for building rich, interactive and quality user interfaces.
+WPF stands for **Windows Presentation Foundation**, a graphical subsystem for rendering UI in Windows-based applications by Microsoft for software development.
+It's now the current platform for developing Windows desktop applications.
+It's modern, advanced, hardware-accelerated framework for developing applications that maintains separation of concerns.
+WPF supports advanced rendering of 2D vector and 3D graphics, providing an immense range of capabilities for building rich, interactive and quality user interfaces.

-### Introduction to MVVM design pattern
+### MVVM design pattern

 The **Model View ViewModel (MVVM)** is an architectural pattern used in software development that originated from [Microsoft](https://msdn.microsoft.com/en-us/library/hh848246.aspx), which is from the WPF creator itself.
 It's a variation of [Martin Fowler's Presentation Model](http://www.martinfowler.com/eaaDev/PresentationModel.html) design pattern and it's based on a derivation of the [Model-View-Controller (MVC)](https://msdn.microsoft.com/en-us/library/ff649643.aspx) pattern.

-### WPF + XAML + MVVM

 MVVM facilitates a separation of the development of the GUI from the development of the business logic or back-end logic (the data model).
 It's targeted at modern UI development platforms (WPF and Silverlight) in which there is a UX developer who has different requirements than a more "traditional" developer.
 With MVVM, it allows you to keep your code clean and easy to maintain.
 MVVM is a way of creating client applications that leverages core features of the WPF platform while allows for simple unit testing of application functionality and helps developers and designers work together with less technical difficulties.